peader/tech-challenge/README.md

 ## Usage
 - Fork the [tech-challenge](https://github.com/peader/tech-challenge) repo.
 - Run the setup_environment.sh script at the root of the repo.
+- It will fail the first time when trying to install the k3s software (this is because the cgroup settings need to be read at machine startup to take effect).
+Restart the host and run again.
 - Follow the manual instructions that are printed to the terminal.
     - 1. Copy the content of /etc/rancher/k3s/k3s.yaml
     - 2. Replace the <your-kube-config> string in the secrets/my-custom.secrets file with the copied content